-‘Mind Hacks’ is a series of workshops that have been developed by Helplink’s Garda vetted, insured and qualified Counsellors, Therapists and Mediators.
-We currently provide these workshops to primary, secondary and third level students across Galway City and County.
+‘Mind Hacks’ is a series of workshops that have been developed and piloted by Helplink’s Garda vetted, insured and qualified Counsellors, Therapists and Mediators.

 ‘Mind Hacks’ Workshop Outlines